dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

 This is going to take a while as we're downloading the entire 8GB+ macOS installer, so highly recommend reading the rest of the guide while you wait.

-Once finished, we'll next want to run the `BuildmacOSInstallApp.command`:
+Once finished, run the `BuildmacOSInstallApp.command`:

 ![](/images/preparations/offline-installer/gib-location.png)